-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B (see the Medical Benefits Chart in Section 2, below).
-This limit is called the maximum out-of-pocket amount for medical services.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
+For calendar year 2023 this amount is \$3,400.

-As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2022 is \$3,400.
 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
 (The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk () in the Medical Benefits Chart.
+These services are marked with an asterisk (\) in the Medical Benefits Chart.
 If you reach the maximum out-of-pocket amount of \$3,400, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).